MuthomiGuantai/SendIT/README.md

 ![SendIT Logo](static/logo.svg)

 SendIT is a Flask-based web application inspired by DHL and Sendy, designed for parcel delivery management.
-It allows users to create, track, and manage parcels with real-time updates, cost estimation, and email notifications.
-The application features a responsive UI with a purple/yellow color scheme (`#6b46c1`, `#805ad5`, `#b794f4`, `#f0f4ff`, `#FFC107`) and Inter/Montserrat fonts, ensuring a modern and user-friendly experience.
+It allows users to create, track, and manage parcels with real-time updates, cost estimation, email notifications and parcel payments.

 Deployed at: [https://sendit-74d3.onrender.com/](https://sendit-74d3.onrender.com/)